In the United States, employees are protected by both federal and state labour laws.

 Employers are responsible for providing employees with any equipment they need to safely do their jobs.
 Such equipment can include hard hats or safety goggles as well as things like ergonomic keyboards and office chairs.
 Employers are also responsible for providing employees with proper health and safety training.
 They must also create a work environment that is clean, free from pests and has adequate climate control.
 Air and water quality in the workplace must also be at healthy levels.

 If you feel that your employer is not handling any of these measures properly, and is threatening your health or safety, you should talk to your employer’s human resources department.
-If the problem is not resolved to your satisfaction, it might be time to hire a labor lawyer.
+If the problem is not resolved to your satisfaction, it might be time to hire a labour lawyer.

 2. Wrongful Termination Due to Age, Gender, Sexual Orientation, Religion or Disability